Toxblh/MTMR/README.md

 ```

 ## LongActions
-This then you want to use longPress for some operations is will the same values like for Actions but different additional parameters, example:
+If you want to longPress for some operations, it is similar to the configuration for Actions but with additional parameters, for example:
 ```js
  "longAction": "hidKey",
  "longKeycode": 53,